boxdot/gerritbot-rs/README.md

 - [ ] Introduce a simple human-bot communication protocol.
 - [ ] Implement send message to Spark API.
 - [ ] Connect: Spark <-> Bot <-> Gerrit.
+- [ ] Implement serialization of state.

+Nice to have features:

+- [ ] Query Gerrit for the list of watched reviews.

 Nice to have: